 The viewing directions in θ are spaced in equal steps of $\cos \theta$, which, for an isotropic source at the origin of the model space, corresponds to equal fluxes at all viewing angles.
-Having a higher parameter number-phi is useful when the model space is asymmetric with respect to the z-axis.
+Having a higher parameter number-phi is necessary if the model space is asymmetric with respect to the z-axis and/or if you want to obtain imaging results (see below).
 If number-phi equals 1 the photon flux will be summed over all azimuthal directions.

 By default, the model setup is assumed to be symmetric with respect to the xy-plane, and the results of the upper and lower half-space are summed up to enable better statistics.
-If the model arrangement does not show this symmetry STOKES can take into account all viewing directions in θ by setting the symmetry-flag, which is a character string, to "no" (meaning false):
+If the model arrangement does not show this symmetry STOKES can take into account all viewing directions in θ by setting the symmetry-flaq, which is a character string, to "no" (meaning false):